maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 <hr class="with-margin">
 <h4 class="header" id="intro">Overview</h4>

-Lecture 7: We shift to the supervised learning problem of classification.
-We cover simple nearest neighbor approaches and discuss what an optimal classifier looks like.
-This motivates the generic Bayes classification approach, an approximation to the optimal classifier.

-Lecture 8: We move to general linear classifiers.
-We discuss in detail the geometric understanding of the problem, which is crucial to appreciating what a linear classifier tries to do.
-We discuss the first linear classifier called the Perceptron.
-While this method has been improved upon, the Perceptron will provide us with our first occasion to discuss iterative algorithms for model learning.

-Provide overview.

-Explain classification.

-Notational consistency $\mathcal{Y}, \mathcal{X}$, x bold or not???

-EQUATION NUMBERING
+This week starts with the supervised learning problem of classification.

+$k$-nearest neighbours is introduced as an intuitive and simple classifier before we break to talk about the theoretically optimal classifier, the [Bayes classifier](#bayes_class_app).
+Here, in particular, we spend time providing an example to illustrate why the Bayes classifier is optimal.

+However, whilst the Bayes classifier itself is not of any practical use, it provides a framework for an approach to approximating the optimal classifier.
+In this context we look at an example of a [generative classifier](#gen_classifier) which is then tied to both the [LDA and QDA](#lda_qda) models.
+The [naive Bayes classifier](#naive_bayes) is also introduced along the way.

+Both LDA and QDA have closed form solutions and so next we move to introduce general linear classifiers and the first such linear classifier we meet is the [perceptron](#perceptron) algorithm.

+The [appendix](#hyperplanes) provides some results and explanation of the geometry of hyperplanes for linear classifiers.

 <a name="approaches"></a>
 <hr class="with-margin">